Critical Analysis of a Jewish Leader: Gideon the Judge

 In a way, Gideon s desire to be

-nation to relapse and again credit him for the Victory over Midian,
+the nation to relapse and again credit him for the Victory over Midian, which

-which adulation led them to venerate and eventually worship the post-war symbol
+adulation led them to venerate and eventually worship the post-war symbol of

 [A small clarification should be